 - Fishing (especially of herbivores)

 Where suitable regulations exist, managers can establish temporary site closures or exclusion zones if they believe that this will improve the outcomes for corals.
-However, there are a number of important considerations when contemplating site closures.
+However, there are important considerations when contemplating site closures.
 Managers should recognize the potential impact on tourism businesses and fishing communities, as well as the implications for the relationship with stakeholders.
 Social impacts can be minimized and compliance maximized through engagement strategies aimed at helping stakeholders understand the situation and participate in designing management responses.

 Recognizing When Corals Need Help

 The first step in helping corals through stressful periods is recognizing when they are under pressure.
-Stressful conditions can be indicated by changes in certain environmental parameters, such as elevated temperatures, unusual cold spells or unusually high turbidity.
+Stressful conditions can be indicated by changes in certain environmental parameters, such as elevated temperatures, unusual cold spells, or unusually high turbidity.
 There can also be more direct indications that corals are under stress, such as increases in occurrence of disease or bleaching.
-Bleaching can be a particularly important sign, as it is both readily observed and a reliable general indicator of stress (i.e., corals often bleach when exposed to unusually high temperatures, unusually low temperatures, pollutants, decreased salinity, etc).
+Bleaching can be a particularly important sign, as it is both readily observed and a reliable general indicator of stress (i.e., corals often bleach when exposed to unusually high temperatures, unusually low temperatures, pollutants, decreased salinity, etc.).
 Monitoring programs designed to provide early warnings of stressful conditions or signs of stress can be crucial to identifying when corals might benefit from additional management efforts.

 Reducing Physical Damage Through Best Practices

 During stressful conditions, reef managers might consider measures to reduce the risk of physical damage to corals, especially at high-value or heavily-used sites.
 Ideally, this would be achieved through best practice approaches to diving and anchoring.
-These include siting dive-training exercises over sandy areas (rather than over corals), educating divers (including underwater photographers) about the importance of good buoyancy and no-touch diving and in-water supervision of divers by experienced dive guides to protect reef health.
+These include siting dive-training exercises over sandy areas (rather than over corals), educating divers (including underwater photographers) about the importance of good buoyancy, and no-touch diving and in-water supervision of divers by experienced dive guides to protect reef health.
 Installation of surface rest stations can help keep snorkelers safe and reduce the need to stand on the reef if they become tired or anxious.

 Additional moorings, even temporary ones, can help boat operators secure their vessels without causing anchor damage.
 Boat captains should also be reminded of the importance of anchoring in ways that ensure anchor and tackle do not contact the reef when moorings are not available.
 A range of resources exist to assist establishing best practice diving and boating, including those developed by the Great Barrier Reef Marine Park Authority and Coral Reef Alliance.